CEAD Summer Programme

 Colour Mixing Workshop*

-Duration: 3 days
+Duration 3 days

-Tutor: Mary Burke
+Tutor Mary Burke

 The purpose of this three-day course is to introduce students to basic colour theory as it relates to painting and to provide a better understanding of how colours react with one another.
 This course will involve a series of exercises to give students a clear understanding of the colour wheel, primary and secondary colours, complementary colours, mixing neutrals, colour temperature and colour contrast.
 During the course each student will build a personal library of colour mixes which will act as a reference for future painting projects undertaken in classes or at home.
 This experience should provide the beginner with the necessary confidence to start painting and improve the work of more experienced students.
 This course is suitable for both beginners and advanced students who wish to learn more about colour.
+This course is suitable for those considering applying for part-time certificate courses at CEAD

 --------------------------------------------------------------------------------------------------